 Teddy Roosevelt said, “I have always said I would not have been President had it not been for my experience in North Dakota.”
 I would not have my environmental perspective had it not been for these 5 places.
 As an environmental professional, I work to create a balance between a clean beautiful natural environment, human health, useable land, and productive facilities.
 Therefore, my Top 5 environmentally influential places are the following.

 1. Southwestern and Central Pennsylvania, for its geology and geography.
 The old rocks, rolling hills and valleys, the landslides, the coal.
 It’s where I developed an appreciation for earth sciences.
-First, on my own spending time in those hills and valleys and second, it’s where I studied geology at Penn State University.
+First, on my own spending time in those hills and valleys and second.
+Second, it’s where I studied geology at Penn State University.

 4. Denver, CO.
 Before moving to Denver I had the common outsiders view that the city is a laid back, ski town with a football team.
 It is that, but that’s not all.
-As the only major city for hundreds of miles in any direction, Denver mixes the cultures of the outdoor enthusiasts with what has been described as a “cow town.”
+As the only major city for hundreds of miles in any direction, Denver mixes the cultures of the outdoor enthusiasts with what is described as a “cow town.”
 It’s where I was introduced to the environmental balance of the mountain west – preservation, water, natural resources, and recreation use.

 5. Montana.
 It truly is big sky country.
 The mountain west is often overlooked in our country, primarily due to the low population density.
 I wish people from around the country could spend some time in Montana (only briefly of course).
 You can’t appreciate its size, scope and beauty merely with photos and movies.
 You need to spend time walking, driving, skiing, running, or fishing under the big sky.

 What locations have shaped your environmental perspective?
 Is it a national park, a city, your local running trail?